Soviet Union: Legacy

 The legacy of the USSR remains a controversial topic.
 The socio-economic nature of communist states such as the USSR, especially under Stalin, has also been much debated, varyingly being labelled a form of bureaucratic collectivism, state capitalism, state socialism, or a totally unique mode of production.
 The USSR implemented a broad range of policies over a long period of time, with a large amount of conflicting policies being implemented by different leaders.
 Some have a positive view of it whilst others are critical towards the country, calling it a repressive oligarchy.
 The opinions on the USSR are complex and have changed over time, with different generations having different views on the matter as well as on Soviet policies corresponding to separate time periods during its history.

 2001 stamp of Moldova shows Yuri Gagarin, the first human in space.

 Western academicians published various analyses of the post-Soviet states' development, claiming that the dissolution was followed by a severe drop in economic and social conditions in these countries, including a rapid increase in poverty, crime, corruption, unemployment, homelessness, rates of disease, infant mortality and domestic violence, as well as demographic losses, income inequality and the rise of an oligarchical class, along with decreases in calorie intake, life expectancy, adult literacy, and income.
 Between 1988–1989 and 1993–1995, the Gini ratio (a measure of inequality) increased by an average of 9 percentage points for all former Soviet republics.
-According to Western analysis, the economic shocks that accompanied wholesale privatization were associated with sharp increases in mortality, Russia, Kazakhstan, Latvia, Lithuania, and Estonia saw a tripling of unemployment and a 42% increase in male death rates between 1991 and 1994, and in the following decades, only five or six of the post-communist states are on a path to joining the wealthy capitalist West while most are falling behind, some to such an extent that it will take over fifty years to catch up to where they were before the fall of the Soviet Bloc.
+According to Western analysis, the economic shocks that accompanied wholesale privatization were associated with sharp increases in mortality, A 2026 Lancet preprint estimates 15.9 million deaths in former Soviet states through to 2019 occurred due to its dissolution, accounting for demographic shift and hampered development.
+Russia, Kazakhstan, Latvia, Lithuania, and Estonia saw a tripling of unemployment and a 42% increase in male death rates between 1991 and 1994, and in the following decades, only five or six of the post-communist states are on a path to joining the wealthy capitalist West while most are falling behind, some to such an extent that it will take over fifty years to catch up to where they were before the fall of the Soviet Bloc.
 As of 2011, the experience of the former Soviet republics was mixed, with some having recovered in terms of gross domestic product and others not.
 There are large wealth disparities, and many post-soviet economies are described as oligarchic.